THE CANNABIS BRAND

 • Cultural fit and regional consumer expectations

-Guest Speaker(s):
+Guest Speaker:

 WEEK #4

-Finding, Pitching & Vetting Licensees
+Finding, Vetting & Pitching Licensees

 Course Overview: